 Look for hotels that use eco-friendly furniture and design, that rely on seasonal produce and local farmers for their cooking, the ones that use green cleaning supply alternatives to replace toxic cleaning supplies (Alikats is a great example of this), and those that utilize green energy such as solar.
 Recycling, preventing water waste with smart systems, and energy efficiency should also be on your list when looking for that perfect Earth-friendly accommodation.
 Green hotels also work closely with brands that produce sustainable and recyclable skincare products, so that they can completely remove the plastic and other harmful ingredients from the equation.

 While you’re there, your own choices can further make a positive impact.
 Learn and practice the ‘Leave No Trace’ principles and ask the hotel staff not to change your sheets and bring you fresh towels without your explicit say-so, which will in turn minimize your water usage and help prevent wasting water.

 Pack light and think in layers

 Wherever you’re going, you always strive to stay comfortable as well as safe.
 However, certain packing tricks apply no matter the weather conditions and the destination.
 One of the main ways to help reduce your carbon footprint is by packing light and smart for your next travel adventure while keeping comfort in mind.
-Choose sustainable, durable, long-lasting fabrics such as cotton, bamboo, linen, and hemp, opt for light layers that can help you stay warm (or fresh) in any climate, and ditch anything that’s made with toxic dyes, polluting fabrics, or in an unsustainable fashion.
+Choose sustainable products and durable, long-lasting fabrics such as cotton, bamboo, linen, and hemp, opt for light layers that can help you stay warm (or fresh) in any climate, and ditch anything that’s made with toxic dyes, polluting fabrics, or in an unsustainable fashion.

 Of course, this is one of those long-term learning curves that your eco-minded lifestyle comes with.
 When you choose to ditch mass-produced garments made in inhumane conditions that harm both people and Mother Nature, you need to start learning about the brands you buy from.
 Once you become the master of label-reading, you’ll know which brands to trust, which fabrics protect our planet, and which garments will last the longest.